rose-collectionservices/collection-services-manual/12-PRESERVATION/readme.md

 * Segregate the damaged items from the rest of the collection.
 * Consult with the Rose Library Preservation Liaison to determine how to treat the items.
 Very minor mold presence may be treated with a microfiber cloth.
 More signifcant damage will need to be treated by professional conservators.
 Depending on the volume of damaged material, we may need to outsource the treatment.
 Small amounts of material can more easily be handled by the Emory Libraries conservation lab.
 * If moldy items/boxes need to be sent to the conservation lab for treatment, add that information to the [conservation list](https://emory.sharepoint.com/:x:/r/sites/EUVRoseLibrary/Shared%20Documents/Cataloging%20and%20Collection%20Processing/Preservation/Rose%20Library%20Conservation%20(non-exhibit)/MARBL_Conservation_List.xlsx?d=w481f92f98d334d7a9224cf3d97af184c&csf=1&web=1&e=3J99CG).
 * Moldy items awaiting treatment for mold should be stored in a separate box with an ["awaiting treatment for mold" label](https://emory.sharepoint.com/:w:/s/EUVRoseLibrary/Eehvcn_molpJsIzuBOZTRY0BgOTSxpOaPlu_JiyR6Op0SA?e=AyfQP4), printed on **bright pink paper**.
-Items may also be placed in plastic bags.
+Items may also be placed in plastic bags, especially if it's a small quantity.
 Items awaiting treatment for mold **cannot be sent to the LSC.**

 When contaminated materials return from being treated:
 * The Preservation Liaison will follow the instructions in [9.3.1](#931-manuscript-and-archival-material) for items that have been returned from conservation.